This article has been fact checked by an experienced birth injury attorney. Sources of information for the article are listed at the bottom.

 A woman with cerebral palsy is accusing several Uber drivers in Texas of discriminating against her by refusing to give her rides.
 She says that drivers always cancel her rides because of her disability and service dog.[4]

-Uber claims that it has a policy of zero tolerance for discrimination, yet it has happened.
+Uber claims to have a zero-tolerance policy for discrimination, yet it has happened.
 This young woman is now fighting to win this discrimination case with a lawyer at her side.
-She seeks to bring awareness to the issue and prevent future discrimination.
+She seeks to raise awareness of the issue and prevent future discrimination.

 This and other cases involving birth injuries and discrimination are complicated and often stacked against the victim.